 - Supplies for health clinics or community-based organizations

 - Rent and utility assistance for those who cannot afford their monthly payment because of lost work

 Grantmaking Process & Distribution

 Akron Community Foundation provides grants of up to $5,000 to the most impacted organizations.
 It is our intention to ensure that both the scope of the fund and the grants awarded are meeting the greatest needs faced by our community.
 At this time, we are not able to prioritize organizations that have lost revenue or are likely to lose future revenue due to canceled events or programs, or larger public institutions that are strained by an increased demand for services.

 The review of potential grant investments will ensure resources reach organizations already facing persistent health and economic disparities.

-Nonprofits who meet the criteria can:
+Nonprofits that meet the criteria can: